Wednesday, May 30, 2018

 Okay, so if you're playing a goblin, chances are your best bet is a sneaky and/or skillful sort of class - or maybe a spellcaster whose main casting stat isn't lowered by the racial modifiers.
 Now that we've made our choice, it's often worth looking into what specialized, goblin-specific options exist.
 There is plentiful support in the form of specialized feats, alternate class features and/or prestige classes for just about any race: gnomes have their Shadowcraft Mage, elves their Eternal Blade, and even humans get Able Learner and the Chameleon prestige class.

 Goblins... are just about out of luck.
 From what I can tell, there is exactly one goblin-specific option in the entirety of the game: the stonedeath assassin prestige class, from Races of Stone.
-Of every feat, class, item and doodad available, this is the only one you'll find that requires the goblinoid subtype.
+Asides from the Vril-specific feats (which again, were printed before the Vril was!) there also appears to be precisely one feat that requires the goblinoid subtype.

 So is it worth it?
 Stonedeath assassin... isn't bad, I guess.
 This 5-level class is mostly built around the flavour of picking off unsuspecting dwarves in their mountainous homes, making it an odd variant on the assassin class.
 The prerequisites are very lax, it offers 6 + Int skill points, it gives you Trapfinding right away and advances Sneak Attack a bit, so it's a good for a goblin rogue to sidle into.
 Some of the more unique abilities include being able to meld into stone as the spell a number of times per day, the ability to destroy stone objects with a touch, and as a capstone, an odd sort of variant on the assassin's Death Attack.